ZaidRafi0/Robotic-Arm/README.md

 ## Overview

 This is a custom 4-axis arm built around the actuators I had on hand: four MG996R servos and one SG90 micro servo.
-Rather than start from a fixed payload/reach target, I worked backward from what those servos could actually hold — the shoulder joint is the binding constraint, so the link lengths were sized to keep it under half of the MG996R's stall torque.
+Rather than start from a fixed payload/reach target, I worked backward from what those servos could actually hold.
+The shoulder joint is the binding constraint, so the link lengths were sized to keep it under half of the MG996R's stall torque.
 The result is a working arm with honest, measured specs instead of optimistic ones.

-The base rotation joint was the most involved part of the design: the full weight and tipping moment of the arm is carried by a dedicated bearing surface, **not** by the servo's output shaft, which is rated for torque only.
+The base rotation joint was the most involved part of the design: the full weight and tipping moment of the arm is carried by a dedicated bearing surface, not by the servo's output shaft, which is rated for torque only.

 ## Specs